-Into Africa is home to Jasper and Makibo, two critically endangered Eastern Black Rhinos.
-The pair arrived at Yorkshire Wildlife Park on March 21st 2018.
+Into Africa is home to Jasper, Makibo and Najuma, three critically endangered Eastern Black Rhinos.
+The trio arrived at Yorkshire Wildlife Park in 2018.

 Once found throughout sub-Saharan Africa, sightings of Black Rhino were extremely common.
 However, populations quickly declined with the introduction of European settlers, who relentlessly hunted Black Rhinos.